 - The Career Navigator is available to assist any D2 Center student or graduate with a variety of career and postsecondary options including: career exploration, identifying educational and training pathways, postsecondary planning and engagement (FAFSA, applying to college, scholarships, entrance exams, etc.), resume writing, job searches and applications, mock interviews, preparation for job fairs, and other job or career-related skills and strategies.

-*Classes and tutoring start on Thursday, September 6 and continue through the end of the school year.
+*Classes and tutoring start on Thursday, September 5 and continue through the end of the school year on Tuesdays and Thursdays when school is in session.
 Classes are for elective credit and require a minimum of 45 hours of class time and the successful completion of all assignments and tests.